How to Avoid Common New Founder Traps in Business?

 The Burnout Trap

-Pouring all your energy into the business without recovery.
-The drive that fuels your ambition ends up eroding your clarity, confidence, and capacity.
-Many ambitious founders hit the wall before they even see it coming.
+Pouring every ounce of energy into the business without recovery.
+The drive that fuels your ambition ends up eroding your clarity and capacity.
+Many ambitious founders hit this wall before they even see it coming.

 The Freelancer Trap